 If many granulomas form in an organ, they can affect how that organ works.
 Sarcoidosis usually affects the lungs or the lymph nodes next to the lungs, but it can also affect other organs.
 It can cause problems with the:

 - lungs — cough, chest pain or feeling short of breath

 - skin — tender reddish bumps, rash or sores

 - eyes — blurred vision, pain, severe redness or sensitivity to light

-- heart – abnormal heartbeat
+- heart — abnormal heartbeat or heart failure

 - brain — headaches or facial paralysis